 When all non-legal solutions have been tried or ruled out, several legal options can be considered.
-We will consider them and talk you through our planned approach if we get to this stage.
+We will consider them and talk you through our planned approach If we get to this stage, we will always talk you through our planned approach before taking any action.
 The options include: